szjani/predaddy/README.md

 Components
 ----------

-For more details see the components:
+For more details see the components (click on the titles):

 1. #### [Message handling](https://github.com/szjani/predaddy/tree/3.0/src/predaddy/messagehandling#messagebus)